Please be aware that this is such a fast moving situation so it is up to date at the time of writing (15:00 on 28th November).

-The devastating scenes we see unfolding in Israel and Gaza over the past month have been heartbreaking for us all.
+The devastating scenes we see unfolding in Israel and Gaza over the past month have been heart-breaking for us all.
 Any loss of life – Palestinian or Israeli – is tragic, but the fact so many have been children makes it even more upsetting.
 With every airstrike, rocket and bullet fired, children are paying the highest price for a conflict they have no part in.
 We are all watching our TV screens in total disbelief with a sense of powerlessness, upset and anger.

-We are all too aware of the cycles of conflict that plague the lives of innocent Palestinians and Israelis.
+We are all too aware of the cycles of conflict that plague the lives of innocent Palestinians and Israelis over decades.
 The backdrop to this current escalation of hostilities is well known.
 The question we now find ourselves wrestling with is how we help reach the peaceful resolution we all so desperately want, and how to achieve the long-term aim of a sovereign, independent Palestinian state alongside a secure Israel.

 There is only a political solution to this crisis.
 The reality is that neither the long-term justice for Palestine nor the long-term security of Israel can be delivered by bombs, bullets, and bloodshed, especially of children.
+It also is unlikely to be delivered with a reactionary right wing Israeli government led by Natanyahu and a terrorist organisation in Hamas.

 This is not just a humanitarian crisis; it is a crisis of humanity.

 The issue most constituents are contacting me about is on the issue of an immediate cessation of hostilities.
 We all want these hostilities to end – and now.
 That is unarguable.
+The debate is how you get there and we have been backing the current progress that has been made in the temporary 4 day cessation of hostilities (now 6 days) in exchange for unlimited and unabated aid into Gaza and hostage exchanges.

-The amendment includes the following elements:
+The amendment included the following elements:

 – Recognises all human life is equal and that there has already been too much suffering of innocent civilians and children.